A Perturbation-Correction Method Based on Local Randomized Neural Networks for Quasi-Linear Interface Problems: Methodology

 \subsection{Local Randomized Neural Network (LRaNN) Architecture}

-Randomized Neural Networks (RaNNs) provide an efficient approach to function approximation, in which the hidden-layer parameters are randomly initialized and then kept fixed, while only the output-layer weights are optimized.
-In this work, we adopt a single-hidden-layer, fully connected feedforward architecture, as illustrated in \cref{fig:ELM}.
-The network takes an input $\mathbf{x} \in \mathbb{R}^d$, passes it through $m$ nonlinear neurons, and outputs a linear combination of their activations:
+Randomized neural networks (RaNNs) approximate functions by fixing the hidden-layer parameters after random initialization and optimizing only the output-layer coefficients.
+We use a single-hidden-layer feedforward architecture, as illustrated in Fig~\ref{fig:ELM}.
+For an input $\mathbf{x} \in \mathbb{R}^d$, the network output is a linear combination of $m$ nonlinear activation functions: